mikaku/Fiwix/README.md

 -------
 Fiwix was created by [Jordi Sanfeliu](https://www.fibranet.cat).
 You can contact me at [jordi@fibranet.cat](mailto:jordi@fibranet.cat).
-See also the CREDITS file.
+See also the LICENSE file for a list of contributors.